-Syntax: SRE<integer> where <integer> = value from 0 - 255 per Table A-3, except bit 6 cannot be programmed.
+where <integer> = value from 0 - 255 per Table A-3, except bit 6 cannot be pro-Syntax: SRE<integer> grammed.

 Description: Sets the condition of the Service Request Enable register.
 The Service Request Enable register determines which events of the Status Byte Register are summed into the MSS (Master Status Summary) and RQS (Request for Service) bits.
 RQS is the service request bit that is cleared by a serial poll, while MSS is not cleared when read.
 A "1" (1 = set = enable, 0 = reset = disable) in any Service Request Enable register bit position enables the corresponding Status Byte bit to set the RQS and MSS bits.
-All the enabled Service Request Enable register bits then are logically ORed to cause Bit 6 ple, Figure A-1.)
+All the enabled Service Request Enable register bits then are logically ORed to cause Bit 6 of the Status Byte Register (MSS/RQS) to be set.
+Related Commands: SRE?, STB?.
+(See example, Figure A-1.)